 Under the GDPR (General Data Protection Regulation), young people aged 16 and over can decide for themselves and give consent for the processing of their personal information.
 Parental consent is not required.
 There may be exceptions in regards of students with severe learning difficulties, school link students and those who are otherwise unable to decide for themselves.

 The College has found that it is very beneficial to the young person’s progress as a student if the College is able to engage with the parents (or guardian/carer).
-Therefore it is very important that we have the parents’ details recorded on our systems.
+Therefore it is very important that we have the parents’ details recorded on our systems to allow the College to effectively communicate on the student’s progress, attendance etc.

 This section applies to: